rakutentech/postgres-backup-boshrelease/CONTRIBUTING.md

 Follow these steps to make a contribution to any of our open source repositories:

-1. Ensure that you have completed our CLA Agreement for XXXX need to fill out
+1. Ensure that you have completed our CLA Agreement for Rakuten,Inc.

 1. Set your name and email (these should match the information on your submitted CLA)